AraStuff/cli-app-install-guides/token.md

 # Adding a token to your DAO

-> Tip: o not use Frame, using the build-in signer will allow you to copy and paste chunks of commands without having to confirm every transaction
+> Tip: do not use Frame, using the build-in signer will allow you to copy and paste chunks of commands without having to confirm every transaction

 ## Setting up your environment